Extremelyd1/HKMP/README.md

 Both of the extendable classes contain abstract methods that need to be implemented, namely `InternalInitializeAsSceneHost`, `InternalInitializeAsSceneClient`, `InternalSwitchToSceneHost`, `UpdateAnimation`, and `UpdateState`.
 - `InternalInitializeAsSceneHost`: This method will be called when the entity is initialized given that the local player is a scene host.
   This means that the entity needs to send animation and state updates and let the underlying FSM run its course.
-- `InternalInitializeAsSceneClient`: This method will be called when the entity is initialized given that the local player is a scene client.
+- `InternalInitializeAsSceneClient`: This method will be called when the entity is initialized, given that the local player is a scene client.
-  This means that the entity needs to be disallowed to progress its FSM on its own, but rather await animation and state updates and act accordingly.
+  We need to make sure the entity cannot progress to another FSM state on its own, but rather wait for animation and state updates and act accordingly.
   This method is called with an optional state index, which tells the client to initialize the entity at the given state.
 - `InternalSwitchToSceneHost`: This method will be called when the entity needs to be switch since the local player has suddenly become the scene host.
   This means that the entity needs to switch from not running its own FSM to proceeding to run its FSM in a proper manner.